 Stephen Warnick, MD

-Program Director, Beaumont Health Family Medicine Residency, Grosse Pointe
+Program Director and Medical Director, Beaumont Health Family Medicine Residency, Grosse Pointe

 Associate Professor, Oakland University William Beaumont School of Medicine

 Dr. Warnick grew up in southeast Michigan receiving his undergraduate degree in English and Cellular and Molecular Biology from the University of Michigan.
 He also earned his medical degree from the University of Michigan in 2007, and completed his residency in Family Medicine and Psychiatry at the University of Cincinnati/The Christ Hospital in 2012.
 He has worked in Detroit at a Federally Qualified Health Center, providing primary care and psychiatric care, as well as teaching residents and students through Wayne State University.
 He has worked in multiple emergency psychiatry settings in Detroit and Ann Arbor, as well as inpatient psychiatry and consultation-liaison psychiatry at the Detroit Medical Center.
 He also has experience as faculty at the University of Michigan, where he provided primary care, served as a medical director in a family medicine clinic, taught in the medical school, and provided psychiatric services via collaborative care and telepsychiatry in rural community health centers.
 He has special interests in the primary care of clinically underserved and vulnerable populations, social determinants of health, integrated behavioral healthcare, pediatric care, and the education of family medicine residents on behavioral health topics.